MicrosoftDocs/appcenter-docs/docs/distribution/codepush/tutorials.md

     ![Selecting empty build definition](images/tutorials10.png)

-3. Make sure that the repo settings are correct (it should be the master or main branch on the VSTSCDSample repo).
+3. Make sure that the repo settings are correct (it should be the default or main branch on the VSTSCDSample repo).
 Check the `Continuous integration` checkbox and ensure that the Default agent queue is set to Hosted and click `Create`.

     ![Configuring empty build definition](images/tutorials11.png)